jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 - How do I encode the collision moment between the two squares?

 ### 3B: Disrupting the causal perception via a temporal gap
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_time.py```.
 Change the code to introduce a temporal lag between the squares' collision and the movement onset of the green square.
 First, try out a long delay (```exp.clock.wait(2000)```) and notice how the sense of causality disappears.
-Gradually shorten this delay until you find the smallest gap at which the event still feels **non-causal**.
-Leave that value in the code before pushing to GitHub.
+Play around with different values of the delay.
+Can you find the threshold at which the delay does **not** disrupt your impression of causality?

 ### 3C: Disrupting the causal perception via a spatial gap
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_space.py```.
 Modify the script by introducing a spatial gap between the two squares.
-Play around with multiple values.
-Gradually reduce this gap until you find the smallest distance at which the event still feels **non-causal**.
-Leave that value in the code before uploading to GitHub.
+Play around with different values of the delay.
+Gradually reduce this gap until you find the threshold at which the gap does **not** disrupt causality.

 ### 3D: From launching to triggering
 Create a copy of ```launching.py``` and rename it to ```triggering.py```.
 Make the green square on the right move at a speed three times faster than the square on the left.
 Does it still look like the red square caused the green square to move?

+### 3E: Launching function
+Combine everything into a single function that displays a horizontal launching event.
+The function should take parameters that determine:
+- whether there is a temporal gap,
+- whether there is a spatial gap, and
+- whether the second square moves at the same speed as the first square or at a higher speed.

+Save your script as ```launching-function.py```.

-### 3E: Optional challenge
+### 3F: Optional challenge
 Display three consecutive launching events, but instead of horizontal motion, have the axis of motion be randomly selected each time from a full circle.
 To simplify things, keep the central green square where it is, and choose a random position for the red one on a circle with radius size equal to 300px.
 The green square should move toward the red square and launch it **upon contact**.
 The launched object should travel at the same speed and for the same amount of time as the green square.
 Save it in a script called ```launching_random_motion.py```.

 Hints: